 The single biggest problem in communication is the illusion that it has taken place.
 Alan Alda uses this epigraph, usually attributed to George Bernard Shaw, to orient the reader.
 If I understood you, would I have this look on my face?
-My adventures in the art and science of relating and communicating by Alan Alda… Continue reading If I understood you… by Alan Alda”
+My adventures in the art and science of relating and communicating by Alan Alda… Continue reading If I understood you…

 Payoff: The hidden logic that shapes our motivations by Dan Ariely is a short book about meaning and motivation.
 The central thesis is that intrinsic motivators shape long-term beneficial results, whereas extrinsic rewards don’t.
 This small-format TED book is a companion to Dan Ariely’s TED Talks online.
 At 103 pages, it’s a quick read, something you… Continue reading Payoff